 Don't Make Me Look Bad: How the Audit Market Penalizes Auditors for Doing Their Job

-We examine whether the audit market penalizes auditors for providing investors with value-relevant information that is critical of management (i.e., internal control material weakness (ICMW)).
-While prior research has examined how the receipt of an ICMW increases the likelihood that a client leaves their auditor, we examine the reputational impact of an office issuing ICMWs by focusing on clients that receive clean internal control opinions.
-We predict and find that audit offices that issue more ICMWs experience lower client and fee growth.
-We also find that the decrease is stronger when the ICMW is associated with a more visible client and when the ICMW is more severe.
-In supplemental analyses we find evidence consistent with clients avoiding auditors with a reputation for issuing ICMWs in their auditor selection decisions.
-Our results indicate that, on average, the market for audit services penalizes auditors for disclosing information critical of management in their audit opinions, which undermines the value of direct-to-investor auditor communications and provides insight into potential longer-term implications of the recently enacted expanded auditor’s report.
+We examine the reputational impact of an audit office issuing adverse internal control opinions (adverse ICOs).
+While prior research has examined how clients that receive an adverse ICO respond, we focus on clients that did not receive an adverse ICO.
+We find that audit offices that issue more adverse ICOs experience lower growth and that this effect is stronger when the adverse ICO is associated with a more visible client or refers to an entity-level control weakness.
+Finally, we find that clients are less likely to select auditors with a history of issuing adverse ICOs and that auditors are able to recoup some of their lost growth when they issue fewer adverse ICOs.
+Our results indicate that the market for audit services penalizes auditors for disclosing information critical of management, which undermines the value of direct-to-investor auditor communications and provides insight into potential longer-term implications of the expanded auditor’s report.

 Keywords: audit market competition, auditor reputation, internal control weakness